AutomationPanda/behavior-driven-python/pytest-bdd/README.md

 They have been verified on macOS 10.13.4, Firefox 59.0.2, and geckodriver 0.20.1.

 ### Features
-There are 3 feature files that showcase how to use `behave` in various ways:
+There are 3 feature files that showcase how to use `pytest-bdd` in various ways:

 1. `unit.feature`
    * Contains unit test scenarios for a cucumber basket.